Connect with others who understand.

 Before trying over-the-counter supplements, ask your doctor if your symptoms could be related to a nutrient deficiency.
 A simple blood test should help identify deficiencies.
 From there, your doctor can help you find the best way to boost your levels back to the normal range.

-Don’t take supplements without first communicating with your oncology team because they may interact with your medications or even make your condition worse.
+Don’t take supplements without first communicating with your oncology team.
+Certain supplements may interact with your medications or even make your condition worse.

 Get Enough Protein

 Eating enough protein can be another challenge for people with lung cancer.
-Without sufficient protein, you can lose muscle mass.
+Unintentional weight loss and insufficient protein intake can lead to loss of muscle mass.
 This can leave you feeling weak or unable to do things you used to do.

 Eggs are one of the highest-quality sources of protein available.
 If omelets or scrambled eggs seem unappealing to you, consider trying cold hard-boiled eggs.
 You could also make fresh egg salad spread on toast or pretzels.